Harrison Bader Player Props: Yankees vs. Cubs

-The New York Yankees, including Harrison Bader (.316 batting average in his past 10 games), battle starting pitcher Jameson Taillon and the Chicago Cubs at Yankee Stadium, Friday at 7:05 PM ET.
+Harrison Bader and his .341 on-base percentage over his past 10 games (52 points higher than his season-long percentage), will be in action for the New York Yankees versus the Chicago Cubs and Drew Smyly on July 8 at 1:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Orioles.
+He had a hitless performance in his most recent game (0-for-3) against the Cubs.

 Harrison Bader Game Info & Props vs. the Cubs